 Once a group has been added, you can add fields inside your group, or drag existing fields into your group.

 All fields within a group can be skipped or shown based on skip logic applied at the group level.

 Delete a group

 Deleting a group will remove all fields contained in the group.
-If any responses have already been received for any of the fields in the group, these will be archived but will still be available in the Analytics tab.
+If any responses have already been received for any of the fields in the group, these will be archived but will still be available in the Analyse tab.

 Note: if you accidentally delete a group, you can undo the action.
 However, once you've published your changes, you will not be able to reinstate the deleted group.

 - Click on the group that you want to delete.